softwarewright/softwarewright.github.io/docs/blog/posts/jest-unit-testing/extending-jest.md

 ```

 ::: danger
-The order is important `jest-expect-message` needs to be first in the list.
+The order is important `jest-expect-message` needs to be first in the list of set up packages.
 :::

 ### Usage

 Once again we will update our previous test to take advantage of the newly installed package.
 To use the `jest-expect-message` package supply a message as the second argument of the `expect` function, and if your assertions fail the custom message will be displayed.

-To test that the message appears correctly we will add an additional element to the `toIncludeAllMembers` assertion and force a failure.
+To test that the message appears correctly we will add an element to the `toIncludeAllMembers` assertion and force a failure.

 ``` javascript {6,8}
 // extended.spec.js